Battle of Lipnic: Aftermath

 Stephen conditioned the life of the Khan's son on his father's making peace with Moldavia, stating that his son would live until the exact day that a Tatar would touch the land of Moldavia.
 However, the Khan's son was eventually killed, after an episode at Stephens's court.
 This episode is mentioned by Stanislaus Sarnicius (Sarnicki), as well as by Jan Długosz in his Historia Polonica:

-Mamak Khan failed to organize a new attack against Stephen.
+Ahmed Khan failed to organize a new attack against Stephen.
 By 1502, the Great Horde was completely destroyed by Meñli I Giray of the Crimean Khanate.
 Stephen took measures to protect his eastern frontier, strengthened the Orhei and Tighina fortresses, and built the Soroca fortress, thus completing the Eastern line of defence along the river Nistru.
 Tatar attacks continued against Moldavia, this time from the other Tataric states from north of the Black Sea.